mammothgeospatial/qgis-in-mineral-exploration/docs/source/how_to/collars.rst

 ==============================
-Set drill collar RL from a DTM
+Set Drill Collar RL from a DTM
 ==============================

-This is one one way to populate your drill hole collar file using the values in a digital terrain model of the area.
+This is one way to populate your drill hole collar file using the values in a digital terrain model of the area.

 Ensure your DTM is in the projection of the collar file - reproject if necessary from geographic (Lat/Long) to UTM metres.